Topics of plans for the section "Knowledge"

 1. Scientific knowledge is one of the types of knowledge of the world.

-2. Objectives of scientific knowledge.
+2. The goals of scientific knowledge.

 3. Features of scientific knowledge:

-a) the desire for objectivity;
+a) striving for objectivity;

-c) Special procedures for verifying results.
+c) special procedures for checking the results.

 4. Levels of scientific knowledge: